AIFDR/riab/README.rst

  - A standard PC with at least 4GB of RAM.
  - The operating system is a recent version of Ubuntu Linux (http://www.ubuntu.com).
 Risiko has been tested on versions 10.04 and 10.10 (32 and 64 bit).
  - The platform is using the default /etc/sources.list as it comes in a fresh Ubuntu installation.
 You may want to change this to a local mirror if the internet connection is slow (see e.g. https://help.ubuntu.com/community/Repositories/CommandLine) for details.
- - The user installing and running Risiko has administrator rights (using the sudo)
+ - The user installing and running Risiko has administrator rights (e.g. using sudo)

 ------------------------